comododragon/lina/README.md

 The ```common.h``` header is distributed under the GPL-3.0 licence.
 See the following repo for details: https://github.com/comododragon/commonh

 PolyBench/C kernels are used in ```misc/smalldse``` and ```misc/largedse```, which follows the GPL-2.0 licence.
 Please see: https://sourceforge.net/projects/polybench/

+## Publications

+Refer to our paper for a detailed description of the contributions presented in Lina (also if you use Lina in your research, please kindly cite this paper):

+* A. Bannwart Perina, A. Silitonga, J. Becker and V. Bonato, "Fast Resource and Timing Aware Design Optimisation for High-Level Synthesis," in IEEE Transactions on Computers, doi: 10.1109/TC.2021.3112260.

+A much simpler validation with an early version of Lina was presented in our FPT-2019 paper (see [Versions](#versions) for more information):

+* A. Bannwart Perina, J. Becker and V. Bonato, "Lina: Timing-Constrained High-Level Synthesis Performance Estimator for Fast DSE," 2019 International Conference on Field-Programmable Technology (ICFPT), 2019, pp. 343-346, doi: 10.1109/ICFPT47387.2019.00063.

+Several parts of Lina were inherited from Lin-analyzer.
+For more information about Lin-analyzer, please see:

+* G. Zhong, A. Prakash, Y. Liang, T. Mitra and S. Niar, "Lin-Analyzer: A high-level performance analysis tool for FPGA-based accelerators," 2016 53nd ACM/EDAC/IEEE Design Automation Conference (DAC), 2016, pp. 1-6, doi: 10.1145/2897937.2898040.

 ## Setup